 Your Rottweiler’s diet should consist of six basic nutrients: vitamins, proteins, fats, minerals, carbs and water.
 Unfortunately, not enough is given to dogs through cheap dog food.
 When shopping for food, try to spend around $4 per pound of food.

 Things can be tricky, as two dog foods that contain 27% protein can differ in digestibility.
-They purposely make it difficult to differentiate by consumers.
+They intend to make it difficult for customers to figure out.
 However, dog foods that list corn as the first ingredient tend to be higher quality compared to those that list meat.

 According to VCA Hospitals, the reason for this is because ingredients such as meat will contain a lot of water.
 As a result, much of the ingredient gets lost during the processing of the kibbles.
-So if you’re having concerns, consult with your veterinarian.
+So if you have a lot of concerns, consult with your vet.

 Rottweilers can weigh between 77 and 110 lbs for an adult female and 110 and 130 lbs for an adult male.
 Just as impressive, these big dogs can stand as tall as 27 inches depending on genetics and gender.
 That’s a lot of surface area on the dog.